gitlabhq/gitlab-recipes/install/archlinux/README.md

     gitlabhq_production=>

-Your password has been accepted successfully and you can type \q to quit.
+Your password has been accepted successfully
+Type \q to quit.

 ----------
 ## 6. GitLab